Skip to main content

 Sanibel Island beach draws an Array of Seashells and Their Hunters

-Hundreds take to the beach near the lighthouse on this hammock-shaped island, hunching over the sand as they dig, lift, inspect and move on.
+Sanibel Island Beach, hundreds gather near the lighthouse, combing the sand as they dig, inspect, and move on across this hammock-shaped island.
 The position is so common it has a name: the Sanibel Stoop.

-Stretched out as far as the eye can see, on Sanibel Island beach, are shells – large, tiny, cone-shaped, scalloped, spiraled, white, orange, pink.
-Sanibel Island, and its neighbor, Captiva Island, just off the state’s southwest coast, are where hunters come for a seashell bonanza.
-There is no other place like it in the country, and very few places like it in the world.
+Countless shells of all shapes and colors line Sanibel Island Beach.
+Sanibel and also neighboring Captiva Island, off Florida’s southwest coast, are top spots for seashell hunters seeking a true bonanza.
+There is no other place like it in the country, and also very few places like it in the world.
 On some days, depending on the wind, shells pour onto the beach in piles, seducing even the most jaded beach-goers.

 Sanibel Island